inderjit303/msvsd32bitsram/README.md

 Fig 14.
 Ngspice window terminal showing rise and fall time
 </p>

- # AI 10 Pre-layout simulation of a function Fn using Magic and ALIGN
+# AI 10 Post-layout simulation of a function Fn using Magic and ALIGN

- ## 10.1 Pre-layout simulation of a function Fn using Magic
+ ## 10.1 Post-layout simulation of a function Fn using Magic

 1. Layout of function Fn is created in Magic with the help of Euler path and stick diagrams implemented as shown in fig 15